dominikcebula/algorithms/src/main/java/com/dominikcebula/algorithms/greedy/activity/selection/README.md

 ## Input

-* array of activities, each element of the array is given in a format `A(start, end)`
+* array of activities, each element of the array is given in a format `(start, end)`

 ## Output